maximo-ale/ecommerce-api/README.md

 ### Order Management
 - Create orders from cart
 - View order details & history
-- Admin can see all orders and update status
+- Admins can see all orders and update status

 ### Coupons
-- Admin can create discount coupons
+- Admins can create discount coupons
 - Validates expiration & max uses

 ### Reviews